firdaus/cadence-python/README.md

+> I'm doing a survey to figure out the way forward for this library - https://airtable.com/shrJWfd63yBWSJKoI
+> Your feedback is very much appreciated!

 # Intro: Fault-Oblivious Stateful Python Code

 cadence-python allows you to create Python functions that have their state (local variables etc..) implicitly saved such that if the process/machine fails the state of the function is not lost and can resume from where it left off.